BillTsigkas/ConvertAndFetch/README.md

 # ConvertAndFetch
-Convert and fetch blocking lists in a format Pi‑hole can read.
+Convert and fetch blocking lists to wildcards for Pihole and AdBlocks format.

 ## ConvertAndFetch Blocklists